kqr/Pomohoro/README.md

     This should be pretty easy to make since UDP allows several processes to listen to a single port.

+    It does however require an upgrade to the protocol.
+You're likely to also want to get the status of either all sessions or a specific one.

 * Tests

+* Timeout on status call.
+Currently, after the client issues a status request, it waits for an UDP reply.
+If no session is active, no such reply will be sent and thus it will wait for ever.
+A simple timeout would solve that.